 Mental Health Services with TK Health

-TK Health offers correctional health care services to about 140 jails in Oklahoma and throughout the region.
-Our mission is to provide quality care, including mental health care, to those in our correctional partners’ care.
+TK Health offers correctional health care services to nearly 150 jails in 14 states.
+Our mission is to provide exceptional care, including mental health care, to those in our correctional partners’ care.
 To fulfill this mission, we provide various services, including mental health and psychiatric care and tele-psych services.
 To learn more about partnering, contact us today.